 According to the Centers for Disease Control and Prevention, accidents are the fifth leading cause of death in the United States.
 Will your loved ones be financially protected should you succumb to an untimely death due to an accident?
 Accidental death and dismemberment insurance (AD&D) may be purchased in addition to traditional life insurance or offered by your employer as a supplemental life insurance benefit your family extra financial security in the event of unexpected misfortune.

 Taking out AD&D insurance is an excellent way to protect those closest to you.
 It offers many policyholders peace of mind.
 However, AD&D insurance is complex and even a sudden and unexpected death may not qualify.
+Let’s look at what or may or may not qualify as accidental death and your recourse if the insurer denies your AD&D claim.

-As the name states, an AD&D benefit specifically covers deaths that occur by accidental means and/or methods.
-While requirements vary among insurance companies, generally an accidental death not caused by war or as a result of engaging in illegal activities meets the requirements for a policy pay-out.
-Nor will death that occurs on account of natural causes ordinarily be covered even if death occurs suddenly; i.e., a heart attack or stroke absent an external triggering cause.
-Nor is death by suicide or due to attempted suicide generally covered.
+On the other hand, death that occurs on account of natural causes ordinarily is not be covered even if death occurs suddenly; i.e., a heart attack or stroke absent an external triggering cause.
+Also, death by suicide or due to attempted suicide is generally not covered.
 Some policies also exclude death that results from a drunk driving accident or use of illegal narcotics/substances.